 For my fellow committed water babies who are facing the prospect of a second summer in a row when they can't enjoy a good swim, Aqualina Water Park might well be the healthy dose of escapism you didn't know you needed.

 Meet up with friends in this affectionate re-creation of the water parks of yore.
-Aqualina Water Park is both a social hub where you can just hang out with other players, and the home of an ever-increasing series of water park themed mini-games, the latest of which was added in an update at the beginning of this month (July 2021).
+Aqualina Water Park is both a social hub where you can just hang out with other players, and the home of an ever-increasing series of water park themed mini-games, the latest of which was added in an update at the beginning of July 2021.

 This good-looking game by @TheRevali is so lovingly detailed that you'll briefly forget how long it's been since you've visited the real thing.